-With that in mind, where is the best place to open a free savings account?
-Read on for a few ideas.
+So, where is the best place to open a free savings account?

 Local or Online?

 You can find fee-free savings accounts at a variety of places, including online banks and brick-and-mortar institutions.
 If you prefer having the option of banking in person, a brick-and-mortar bank is the way to go.

-Small institutions are your best bet when it comes to low-cost brick-and-mortar savings accounts.
-Larger banks might offer free accounts as well, but they’re a bit harder to find and qualify for (you might need to keep a minimum account balance or set up automatic deposits to the account in order to avoid fees).
+Small institutions are your best bet when it comes to brick-and-mortar savings accounts.
+Big banks might offer free accounts, but they’re harder to find and qualify for.
+You might need to keep a substantial account balance or set up automatic deposits to the account to avoid fees.
 If you’re having trouble finding what you need, look for local banks and credit unions that are not national brands.

 Online banks are an excellent source for free savings accounts.
 They’ve been offering low-cost savings and checking accounts for years, while traditional banks have been stubborn to offer free accounts.
 If earning a high interest rate (APY) is important to you, you should certainly focus on online banks.
 Rates are typically (but not always) better online.

 The accounts listed below will give you an idea of available no-fee, online savings account with no fees?
 Try the accounts below.
-There is no minimum to open these accounts, there are no monthly maintenance fees, and you can open an account entirely online.
+There is no minimum to use these accounts, there are no monthly maintenance fees, and you can open an account entirely online.

 The three banks above are among the most popular online banks, but they aren’t the only ones, and they’re not necessarily the best.
 Most major online banks are similar, so choose the bank that has free savings accounts with the specific features that you need.

-Business accounts: if you run a business, it's wise to separate your business and personal accounts.
-You may need to open a business checking account to get a savings account for your business, but you'll need checking anyway (and some checking accounts pay interest - possibly eliminating the need for a savings account).
-Several options for free business checking accounts include US Bank "Silver" and Capital One "Spark," but you should also check out local credit unions and community banks.
+Business accounts: If you run a business, it's wise to separate your business and personal accounts.
+You may need to open a business checking account to get a savings account for your business, but you'll need checking anyway (and some checking accounts pay interest—possibly eliminating the need for a savings account).
+Several options for free business checking accounts include US Bank "Silver" and Capital One "Spark," but it’s also worth contacting local credit unions and community banks.